JanisGeise/sparseSpatialSampling/README.md

 See section [issues](#Issues) for know issues and their solution.

 ## Getting started
+You can find an introductory tutorial on how to use $S^3$ [here](https://github.com/JanisGeise/sparseSpatialSampling/tree/main/tutorials/tutorial1_cylinder2D_Re100.ipynb).
-The following code snipped shows how to execute $S^3$, a more detailed explanation is given below.
+The following code snipped briefly shows how to execute $S^3$, a more detailed explanation is given below.

         from s_cube.export import ExportData
         from s_cube.sparse_spatial_sampling import SparseSpatialSampling